sorcerykid/bitwise/README.txt

    print( bitwise.format( "%032:4b", 65000 ) )
    --> 0000 0000 0000 0000 1111 1101 1110 1000

-bitwise.new( size, value )
+ * bitwise.new( size, value )
    Creates a new bit field (boolean array) for easily working with individual bits on the fly using Lua's builtin boolean operators.

     * size is the length of the bit field (required)
     * value is the boolean value to assign to each bit (defaults to false)

    Example:
    bitwise.new( 4, true )
    ==> { true, true, true, true }

-bitwise.unpack( val, size )
+ * bitwise.unpack( val, size )
    Unpacks a number into a bit field.

     * num is the unsigned integer to unpack (required)
     * size is the length of the bit field to create, limited to 56-bits (required)

    Example:
    bitwise.unpack( 16, 150 )
    ==> { true, false, false, true, false, true, true, false }

-bitwise.pack( bits )
+ * bitwise.pack( bits )
    Packs a bit field into a number.

     * bits is the bit field to unpack, limited to 56 elements (required)

    Example:
    print( bitwise.pack( { true, false, false, false, false, false, false, false } )
    --> 128

-bitwise.pack_string( bits )
+ * bitwise.pack_string( bits )
    Packs a bit field of arbitrary length into a string.
 Each set of 8 elements will produce an additional ASCII character.

     * bits is the bit field to unpack (required)

    Example:
    print( bitwise.pack_string( { false, true, true, true, false, true, true, true } ) )
    --> w

-bitwise.to_string( bits, div )
+ * bitwise.to_string( bits, div )
    Transforms a bit field of arbitrary length into a binary-notation string.

     * bits is the bit field to transform into a string (required)
     * div is the group width for evenly spacing bits (optional)

    Example:
    print( bitwise.to_string( { true, false, true, true, false, true, true, true }, 4 ) )
    --> 1011 0111

-bitwise.from_string( str )
+ * bitwise.from_string( str )
    Parses a binary-notation string and transforms it into a bit field.

     * str is the string to transform into a bit field (required)

    Example:
    bitwise.from_string( "1001" )
    ==> { true, false, false, true }

-bitwise.binary( str )
+ * bitwise.binary( str )
    Parses a binary-notation string and converts it into a number.

     * str is the string to convert into a number (required)

    Example:
    bitwise.binary( "00010010101110010001" )
    ==> 76689

-AND( num1, num2 )
+ * AND( num1, num2 )
    Performs a logical bitwise AND operation on two numbers.

     * num1 is an unsigned integer
     * num2 is an unsigned integer

-OR( num1, num2 )
+ * OR( num1, num2 )
    Performs a logical bitwise OR operation on two numbers.
 The number with the most significant bit set will determine the resulting bit pattern's length.

     * num1 is an unsigned integer
     * num2 is an unsigned integer

-XOR( num1, num2 )
+ * XOR( num1, num2 )
    Performs a logical bitwise XOR operation on two numbers.
 The number with the most significant bit set will determine the resulting bit pattern's length.

     * num1 is an unsigned integer
     * num2 is an unsigned integer

-NOT( num )
+ * NOT( num )
    Performs a logical bitwise NOT operation on a number.

     * num is an unsigned integer

-  For finer grained control of the resulting bit-pattern length, you can provide a mask with the XOR() function rather than using the NOT() function:
+   For finer grained control of the resulting bit-pattern length, you can provide a mask with the XOR() functions rather than using the NOT() function:

    Examples:
    NOT( 0x0F )
    ==> 0x00
-  XOR( 0x0F, bitwise.binary( "11111111" ) )
+   XOR( 0x0F, 0xFF )
    ==> 0xF0

+ * NOT16( num )
+   Performs a logical bitwise NOT operation on a 16-bit number.

+    * num is an unsigned integer

+   The result is undefined for numbers larger than 16-bits, so be sure to mask the input using the AND() function if in doubt.

+ * NOT32( num )
+   Performs a logical bitwise NOT operation on a 32-bit number.

+    * num is an unsigned integer

+   The result is undefined for numbers larger than 32-bits, so be sure to mask the input using the AND() function if in doubt.

 Repository